-On the barbecuing side, Rosenman loves a mixed grill: hamburgers, chicken, sausages, which the couple serves with a watermelon feta salad, grilled corn on the cob, and homemade queso dip.
+On the barbecuing side, Rosenman loves a mixed grill: hamburgers, chicken, and sausages, which the couple serves with a watermelon feta salad, grilled corn on the cob, and homemade queso dip.
 "If you marinate everything in advance, all you have to do is stick it on the grill," suggests Port.
 "Barbecuing is super easy to do, regardless of how much time you have.
-Sometimes, with my big family, we'll do a potluck to take the pressure off of us too."
+Sometimes, with my big family, we'll do a potluck to take the pressure off of us, too."

-On the stereo under the twinkling backyard lights, their wedding playlist still serves as ambiance for their dinner parties.
+On the stereo under the twinkling backyard lights, their wedding playlist still serves as an ambiance for their dinner parties.
 "My husband always plays the same playlist: the Friday-night playlist from our wedding," she says.
 "We curated all these different playlists for our wedding: a Friday night, a ceremony playlist, a cocktail hour playlist, an after-hours playlist, a Sunday brunch playlist.
 Timmy just went crazy with these playlists.
-He always tends to lean toward the Friday night playlist, and it's just getting a little bit old, we need something new."
+He always tends to lean toward the Friday night playlist, and it's just getting a little bit old; we need something new."

 For Port, the most important thing when entertaining is to focus on spending quality time with the people that are there.
 "I like to just spend time with people and not be so concerned with how things are running," she says.
-Instead, she likes to entertain with ease: simple outdoor plates, dishes prepared in advance, and most important, no one allowed in the kitchen to help clean up.
+Instead, she likes to entertain with ease: simple outdoor plates, dishes prepared in advance, and most importantly, no one allowed in the kitchen to help clean up.

 Her favorite thing about her new outdoor space: "The overall feeling of just peace and happiness when I look outside," she muses.
 "We are so lucky to live in Los Angeles, have amazing weather, and to be able to have a space to enjoy it.
-I just really really love being out there.
+I just really, really love being out there.
 I feel like my happiest self when I'm out there."

 Port's Three Entertaining Rules: